 Prior to founding ACA, Jonathan was Legal Advocacy Coordinator at EarthRights International, where he worked with civil society groups and communities on six continents to promote accountability for corporate complicity in human rights abuse and environmental devastation.
 He was a Finalist for the Public Justice Trial Lawyer of the Year Award in 2010, and has served as an adviser to the U.S. State Department on dispute resolution between communities and corporations.
 Jonathan graduated from Yale University with a combined B.A. and M.A. in Chinese, studied law at Harvard Law School, and has a degree in public policy from Princeton’s Woodrow Wilson School.
 He was a Fulbright Scholar in Taiwan in 2002-03 and speaks Mandarin Chinese, French, and Spanish.

 Eric is a qualified accountant with a Bachelors Degree in Commerce and MBA from the University of Cape Coast.
+He has four years experience at the Ministry of Finance as a Budget Analyst.
 He is also the Finance & Administrative Officer of the Center for Environmental Impact Analysis.
-For a decade, Eric managed the finances for the Central Region offices of Ghana’s principal government-run microfinance and small loans program.
+For a decade, Eric managed the finances for the Central Region offices of Ghana’s principal government-run microfinance and small loans program (MASLOC).
 In addition to financial management, Eric is the author of a book entitled The Chronicle of Wisdom.

 Nana Ama heads ACA’s community-driven development work.
 Prior to joining ACA, she contributed to community projects sponsored by USAID as a field officer and monitoring and evaluation specialist.
 She also worked as Programs Manager for Gender and Environmental Monitoring Advocates (GEMA), where she was directly involved in helping communities affected by mining to identify alternative sources of livelihood.
 She has also worked as a Broadcast Journalist and News Editor at “Ahomka” FM, a community radio station, through which she became an active member of Journalists for Human Rights in Ghana’s Central Region.
 Nana Ama is a trained teacher who also taught English and Ghanaian Languages in a community senior high school for seven years.
 She holds a Masters in Human Resource Management (MBA) from the University of Cape Coast Business School and a Bachelors in Ghanaian Languages from the University of Education Winneba.